sandwichfarm/keylight-control/README.md

 # Key Light Controller for Linux

-A modern, standalone alternative alternative to Elgateps' Control Center fo Key Light devices.
+A modern, standalone Linux alternative to Elgato's Control Center for Controlling Key Light devices.
 Native Linux support for both X11 and Wayland.
 Does not collect any data or "call home."

 ![Keylight Control UI](assets/keylight-control-ui.png)